What's at stake in the 2022 midterm elections? - NewsBreak

 Voting and elections issues: Among the hundreds of Republican candidates appearing on ballots nationwide, widespread belief among most Republicans that the 2020 presidential election was either stolen or mishandled, and fears among independents and Democratic voters that those Republicans could seize power, general concerns about voting and democracy have become a big issue of concern.
 The prospect of violence is also tied in part to a perception of widening divisions in the country: a whopping 80% of Americans believe the U.S. is more divided now than it was during their parents' generation.
 Just as many say tone and civility have gotten worse.

 Abortion rights: With the Supreme Court's decision to overturn Roe v.
-Wade , Democratic campaigns and super PACs tell CBS News they have seen increased interest from concerned voters, including more online activity and fundraising and willingness to volunteer.
-Data also indicate the court's decision is driving more voter registration for Democrats, especially among younger women.
+Wade , Democratic campaigns and super PACs told CBS News they saw increased interest from concerned voters, including more online activity and fundraising and willingness to volunteer.
+Data also indicate the court's decision drove more voter registration for Democrats, especially among younger women.

 The results in several special elections and strong turnout in Kansas rejecting an abortion amendment also indicate the Dobbs decision is having an impact.
 In early August, Kansas voters blocked the amendment — 59% to 41% — that would have removed the constitutional right to an abortion and paved the way for the GOP-led Legislature to pass more restrictions.
 The strong turnout was closer to presidential levels than to a midterm primary, and voters in some counties Trump won even moved to reject the amendment.
 Meanwhile, Democrats outperformed in every U.S. House special election since Roe was struck down.
 Most recently, Democrat Pat Ryan won in New York's 19th Congressional District, though he was dramatically outspent.
 He put abortion rights front and center in his campaign messaging.